Resources to Help Families and Friends Weather the Storm

 - if the world falls apart tomorrow, I still have today

-A wealth of information on parenting troubled teens and preventing teen substance abuse.
+A wealth of information on parenting troubled teens and preventing teen substance use.
 Includes a free parent toolkit, a toll-free parent helpline, grandparents’ guide and tips on how to intervene and have effective conversations with your child about drugs.
-The Partnership at Drugfree.org is a national nonprofit dedicated to helping teens live free of drug and alcohol abuse.
+The Partnership at Drugfree.org is a national nonprofit dedicated to helping teens live free of drug and alcohol use.

 Based on the popular “Getting Them Sober” book series, this website helps families deal with the turmoil of living with an alcoholic.
 Includes family discussion board, free e-mail newsletter, and articles on such topics as handling vacations and holidays, and how to know if an alcoholic is serious about sobriety.